anushkagaur27/Final-Project/README.md

 # Final Project - Dog Allergy Detection
 Hello, my name is Anushka and my final project was a dog allergy detector.
 This model classifies whether a specific dog is hypoallergenic or not.
-This model uses a CNN (Convolutional Neural Network) with the jetson-nano.
-It also uses resnet-18 and imagenet to train and classify the image dataset of dogs.
-My model is made using transfer learning, or the re-training of an already existing model.
+The main concept that my model focuses on is CNN (Convolutional Neural Networks) using the jetson-nano.
+It uses resnet-18 and imagenet to train and classify the image dataset of dogs.
+This model also mainly focuses on transfer learning, or the re-training of an already existing model.

 ## Real World Impact
-In the real world, people all over the world suffer from allergies, whether they are severe or not.
-In some cases, some people risk fatality due to allergies.
+In the real world, people all over the world suffer from a vast variety of allergies, both severe and not.
+In some cases, some people risk fatality due to strong allergies.
 Dog allergies are not uncommon, and dog hairs can easily cause irritation to people.
 Hypoallergenic dogs are dogs that do not shed excessive hair (or if the dog is hairless, no hair at all).
 If my model was to be more accurate and easier to use, this model could help people avoid being around or adopting dogs that potentially could cause them allergic reactions.